-This is a brief tribute to Lonnie Johnson, godfather of the blues, pioneer of the guitar solo & writer of some of the most influential music of the 20th century.
+This is a brief tribute to Lonnie Johnson, godfather of the blues, pioneer of the guitar solo & one of the most influential musicians of the 20th century.

 Lonnie Johnson was a pioneer of blues and jazz guitar, widely regarded as one of the first guitarists to use the single note solo approach which become the standard in western music of the last century.
 He was also a moving lyricist, intensely aware of the ever flowing tides of human existence.